By Rob Shaul

 The second is Colorado Springs Police Department.

-High stakes fitness assessments is one of the tools used by the military to ensure fitness is part of the performance culture.
+High stakes fitness assessments are one of the tools used by the military to ensure fitness is part of the performance culture.

 Officers could also train at local 24-hour fitness facilities and be partially compensated for membership dues.
 In 2010, the Department hired local fitness trainers to give all the officers on the force fitness assessments.